justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;Life is and will ever remain an equation incapable of solution, but it contains certain known factors. &quot;</em> <br>
+<em>&quot;Always show more kindness than seems necessary because the person receiving it needs it more than you will ever know.&quot;</em> <br>
-— Nikola Tesla
+— Colin Powell

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>